 Further, following trends observed since the 2018 survey, hours spent on SOX compliance continue to rise.
 Among companies that reported an increase in their SOX compliance hours, 59 percent reported the number of hours went up by more than 10 percent over the prior year.
 This increase reflects the amount of time internal teams and external auditors invest in compliance activities determined by a range of “beyond-SOX” factors, including follow-on effects of Public Company Accounting Oversight Board (PCAOB) inspections, new accounting standards, process and technology changes and more.

-Among the survey respondents already leveraging technology in their organisation’s SOX compliance process, data analytics is the most widely used tool (41%), followed by automated process approval workflow tools (38%) and access controls, user provisioning and segregation of duties review tools (36%).
+Among the survey respondents already leveraging technology in their organization’s SOX compliance process, data analytics is the most widely used tool (41%), followed by automated process approval workflow tools (38%) and access controls, user provisioning and segregation of duties review tools (36%).

-“These days, nearly every industry is going through some form of digital transformation,” said Andrew Struthers-Kennedy, managing director and leader of Protiviti’s IT audit practise.
+“These days, nearly every industry is going through some form of digital transformation,” said Andrew Struthers-Kennedy, managing director and leader of Protiviti’s IT audit practice.
 “With SOX hours and control counts on the rise, coupled with increasing pressure from the PCAOB, audit professionals are at a critical juncture.
 It’s clear that transforming their mindset and approach and then leveraging advanced technology to improve processes is the way forward.”